GreyWilk/Visual.PerfMon.CLI/README.md

 This data can be displayed in the consol window with two different styles and also logged to a permanent file for historic use.

 - Developed on Windows Server 2012 R2 with PowerShell 5.0.
-- Tested on and to read data from Windows Server 2012 R2 with PowerShell 4.0.
+- Tested (and verified) on and to read data from Windows Server 2012 R2 with PowerShell 4.0.
-- Tested to read data from Windows Server 2008 R2.
+- Tested (and verified) to read data from Windows Server 2008 R2.

 ## Version 0.9
 New optional visual style and option to sort on remote computer name.